 - It may be useful in fighting some cancers – prostate cancer in men and breast cancer in women.

-- Studies show that it can lower blood pressure.
+- Studies show that it can lower high blood pressure.

 You can find more detailed information about pomegranate benefits, here.